When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Toward Defending Against Adversarial Explanations

-RQ2 highlights that the most effective adversarial strategies mimic authority signals, including formal citations, statistical justification, and confident declarative language.
+\textbf{Prioritize verifiability over plausibility.} RQ2 highlights that the most effective adversarial strategies mimic authority signals, including statistical justification and confident declarative language.
 These findings exploit heuristic trust, enabling incorrect outputs to appear well-supported.
 Defenses should therefore enforce verifiability rather than reward surface plausibility.
 A practical instantiation is to require that any numeric claim or citation in an explanation be verified by a retrieval backend and tagged as verified or unverifiable in the interface.
 The system can downgrade or block explanations that contain unverifiable assertions, reducing the degrees of freedom available to an attacker.